MCT-master/mct-master.github.io/_posts_draft/2022-04-02-aleksati-5g-telenor-part-1.md

 ## Time, Place and Coverage

-The experiments were carried out on March 30th, 2022, between 10am-3pm, at the Department of Musicology, University of Oslo.
+The experiments were carried out on March 30th, 2022, at the Department of Musicology, University of Oslo.
 We got good estimates of the network reception using the routers' own location-optimizing software, and Telenor's [online coverage map](https://www.telenor.no/dekning/#dekningskart).
 Since the 5G reception inside our department was quite poor, we placed the routers outside and further south of our department.
 Here, we managed to get a pretty stable 75% coverage rate with the devices placed approximately at 1.5 meters distance from each other.

 <figure style="float: left">
     <div style="display:flex;">